DHTMLX/docs-kanban/docs/api/methods/js_kanban_serialize_method.md

 ### Returns

-The method returns the object of JS Kanban data
+The method returns the object of Kanban data

 ```jsx
 {